- Stochastic resonance in receptor cells and excitable cells

 - My graduate work concerned the development of the neuromuscular synapse.
 I studied the changes in the properties of the acetylcholine receptor (AChR) channel that take place during the first few weeks after birth in rats.
 My graduate research focused on two questions related to this developmental process.
 First, how does channel gating differ between embryonic- and adult-type AChRs?
 To compare the gating behavior of embryonic- and adult-type AChRs, I recorded from cultured rat myotubes using the patch-clamp technique.
 AChRs were activated with ACh and with suberyldicholine.
 These single-channel recordings indicated that both types of receptor enter at least two distinct open states, three distinct closed states, and one subconductance state.
 This result suggests that the two channel types are gated by similar mechanisms.
 The shorter apparent open time of the adult-type receptor is due to a larger closing rate.
 In addition, I studied the kinetic properties of both types of AChRs by analyzing the rising phase of miniature endplate currents in intact muscle fibers.
 These experiments provided information that confirmed my observations in cultured myotubes.

-The arrow points an an endplate in a living soleus muscle fiber.
+The arrow head points an endplate in a living soleus muscle fiber in vitro.

 - The second issue that I addressed in my doctoral research was that of the consequences for neuromuscular transmission derived from the expression of different forms of the AChR.
 Experiments carried out by S. Vicini in Dr. Stephen Schuetze’s lab, had previously suggested that the frequent spontaneous contractions that are observed in developing muscle fibers are caused by spontaneously occurring miniature endplate potentials (MEPPs).
 To establish the extent to which these contractions are due to the presence of the embryonic forms of the AChR, I decided to inject (electrically) previously recorded miniature endplate currents (MEPCs) of various amplitudes and timecourses into neonatal muscle fibers, and to record the ensuing depolarization with a second, independent microelectrode.
 Neonatal fibers responded similarly to spontaneous and to injected MEPCs.
 The injection of embryonic- and adult-type MEPCs induced depolarizations of approximately the same amplitude, indicating that the larger amplitudes of neonatal MEPPs are not due to the long duration of neonatal MEPCs.
 Embryonic-type MEPCs proved to be far more effective than the adult type in exciting neonatal muscle fibers.
 Because both embryonic and adult MEPPs have similar amplitudes, I attributed this higher efficiency to the long duration of embryonic MEPCs and therefore to the presence at the endplate of the embryonic form of the AChR.
 Contractile activity is necessary for the differentiation of both the synapse and the muscle fiber.
 These experiments demonstrated that the embryonic form of the AChR is essential for spontaneous contractile activity, and therefore they provided the first evidence for the functional significance underlying this developmental process.